 Consider a guarantor loan if:

-• You understand the responsibilities and risks for both yourself and your guarantor
+• You understand the responsibilities and risks for both you and your guarantor.

 Both you and your potential guarantor should seek independent financial and legal advice before proceeding with this arrangement.